 The Bloch sphere is a representation of a qubit, the fundamental building block of quantum computers.
 As of 2014[update] quantum computing is still in its infancy but experiments have been carried out in which quantum computational operations were executed on a very small number of qubits.
 Both practical and theoretical research continues, and many national governments and military funding agencies support quantum computing research to develop quantum computers for both civilian and national security purposes, such as cryptanalysis.
 Large-scale quantum computers will be able to solve certain problems much more quickly than any classical computer using the best currently known algorithms, like integer factorization using Shor's algorithm or the simulation of quantum many-body systems.
-Basis A classical computer has a memory made up of bits, where each bit represents either a one or a zero.
-A quantum computer maintains a sequence of qubits. states at any one time). and , or ).
+Basis A classical computer has a memory made up of bits, where each bit represents either a one or a zero. qubits can be in an arbitrary superposition of up to states at any one time). and , or ).

 Related: Wikipedia A